Just so we’re perfectly clear. Ghosting somebody (the act of suddenly cutting off all contact in a romantic setting) is:

 Running into a lot of “science-unawareness” in my attempts to date in the midst of a pandemic.

 No choice but to continue.
-Spending the next four or five years (what, you think this is gonna be over in the fall?) single just isn’t an option.
+Spending the next years (what, you think this is gonna be over in the fall?) single just isn’t an option.

 ps.
 From The Guardian: No more drunken random snogging, perhaps ever.